2023 Playbook: How to Create a Revenue-Generating Sales Plan [Template + Examples]

 Once you’ve zoomed out and gotten a handle on the higher-level ideals and values of your company, it’s time to dive into the nitty-gritty.

-A huge portion of your sales plan will be spelling out your short-term and long-term goals.
+Here’s a process for setting effective sales goals: A huge portion of your sales plan will be spelling out your short-term and long-term goals.
 These goals should be data-driven using historical sales data, and should also address individual, team-wide, and company-wide targets.
 Goals can include things like revenue, profit margin, total volume, or conversion rate.

 Do not cut corners in this step.
 The more specific, the better, and you should consider setting smaller, highly targeted goals for every stage of the sales pipeline.